jdvelasq/techminer2/sphinx/index.rst

 - Experimenting with data product design strategies, focusing on data-related challenges.

+- Experiment with our interpretation of the thecniques implemented in the aforementioned software tools.

 - Facilitating the design and experimentation with new algorithms for bibliographic data analysis.